 The Section 504 Home Repair program accepts applications year-round, offering up to $40,000 loans and $10,000 grants for owners.

-LIHEAP provides heating and cooling aid, eligibility based on income and household size.
+LIHEAP provides heating and cooling aid, with eligibility based on income and household size, often supported through local charities.

-The Weatherization Assistance Program, funded by U.S. Department of Energy, continues to accept upgrades.
+The Weatherization Assistance Program, funded by the U.S. Department of Energy, continues to accept upgrades.

 Tennessee Nonprofit Housing & Shelter Grants close 03/31/26 (ID 212491); Community Development & Quality-of-Life Funding closes 05/01/26 (ID 219608).